ibm-cloud-docs/speech-to-text/input.md

 -   A *broadband model* for audio that is sampled at greater than or equal to 16 kHz. {{site.data.keyword.IBM}} recommends that you use the broadband model for responsive, real-time applications (for example, for live-speech applications).
 -   A *narrowband model* for audio that is sampled at 8 kHz.
 This rate is used typically for telephonic audio.

-The service automatically adjusts the sampling rate of your audio to match the model that you specify; for more information, see [Sampling rate](/docs/services/speech-to-text/audio-formats.html#samplingRate).
+The service automatically adjusts the sampling rate of your audio to match the model that you specify.
+For more information, see [Sampling rate](/docs/services/speech-to-text/audio-formats.html#samplingRate).

 The following table lists the supported models for each language.
 If you omit the model from a request, the service uses the US English broadband model, `en-US_BroadbandModel`, by default.